vivekPatil45/DevStats/README.md

 # DevStats GitHub User Search

-This is a ReactJS website that utilizes the GitHub API to enable users to find any GitHub user and view their repositories.
+This is a DevStats website that utilizes the GitHub API to enable users to find any GitHub user and view their repositories.

 ## Features